Higher education - Undergraduate

 - Find out about scholarships

 Australia has built a strong reputation for excellence and quality across its higher education and training programs.
-This global reputation is reflected in the large number of international students who choose to broaden their minds and enrich their lives by pursuing higher education courses here.
+The large numbers of internaitonal students who want to pursue higher education in Australia reflect this global reputation.

 Australia has a national set of qualifications that are endorsed by the Australian Government.
 This means that there is national and international recognition of each qualification and the level of education it represents.

-The main types of undergraduate qualifications offered by most higher education institutions include:
+The main types of undergraduate qualifications offered by most higher education institutions are as follows:

-Bachelor degree: Bachelor degrees provide initial preparation for professional careers and postgraduate study and involve a minimum of six semesters full-time study.
+Bachelor degree: Bachelor degrees provide initial preparation for professional careers and postgraduate study and involve a minimum of three years of full-time study (some institutions offer a fast-track system, which allows students to complete a three-year degree in two years).
 Entry typically requires completion of an Australian secondary school certificate of education (Year 12) or the overseas equivalent, or a diploma or advanced diploma from the Vocational Education and Training (VET) sector.

 - Bachelor degree (honours): Honours may require an optional additional year of study (usually research based) following a three-year degree or may be awarded for academic achievement in degrees of four or more years.

-These figures were sourced from the Australian Government’s Study in Australia website in 2012.
-Please note that fees vary widely and should always be sourced from the relevant institution(s).
+These figures were sourced from the Australian Government’s Study in Australia website in 2013.
+Please note that fees vary widely and should always be sourced from the relevant institutions.
+Some courses, such as medicine and veterinary science, may attract higher costs.